La Matadora Gallery “is only 333.33 square feet,” says owner and mosaic artist Colleena Hake, “but it packs a punch.”

 After Hake studied art history in London, she earned a master’s degree in humanities, with an emphasis on performance art.
 Performance art is important to Hake, as she sees it as a way of creating moods.
-Her mosaic work is inspired artists including Isaiah Zagar, of Philadelphia; Antoni Gaudi, of Barcelona; and Hildreth Meiere, of Nebraska.
+Her mosaic work is inspired by artists including Isaiah Zagar, of Philadelphia; Antoni Gaudi, of Barcelona; and Hildreth Meiere, of Nebraska.

 Like virtually every other business, La Matadora had to make changes during the pandemic.
 For Hake, who has been deaf since the age of 2, the arrival of COVID-19 posed a particular challenge: Used to reading lips, she found it impossible to do so while people were wearing masks.